aleksas/frappe_ftp_backup_integration/README.md

 Very early production stage.
 Use at your own risk.

 - Add FTP backup functionality
-- Tested lightly  on v11 only.
+- Tested lightly  on v11 only (Python 3.6.3).

 ## Hack